LakshmiUmaG/openpublishing-test/openpublishing/test/abtesting/users-manual-content.md

 2. Edit Variant A Page:
 	- Edit your source file (Page A) by adding the following metadata::
-		> `experiment:true`
+		> `experimental:true`
 		>`experiment_id:`,

 		`experiment_id` is the unique id for your experiment.
 We recommend that your experiment id be of the form &lt;youralias&gt;-&lt;experimentname&gt;-&lt;date&gt;

 3. Create Variant B Page:
-	- Create a Variant B page for the topic in the same folder using all of Page A’s original metadata.
+	- Create a Variant B page for the topic in the same folder using all of Page A's original metadata.
 Add the `experiment_id` field and use the same experiment ID you created for the A variant.
 	- Use the following file name structure when you save the Variant B page: &lt;sourcefilename&gt;`.experimental.md`.
 For example:
 		- If A Variant is CSI-demo.md, then B Variant should be CSI-demo.experimental.md